smarty/changelog/cloud/us-enrichment-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 1.5.1 - 2025-10-22

+CHANGES:
+- Fixed a small issue that would not affect API results.

+## 1.5.0 - 2025-10-21

+CHANGES:
+- Updated Secondary and Geo-Reference data
+- Improved sorting of secondaries.

 ## 1.4.3 - 2025-09-19

 CHANGES: